Skip to content

 • Bulk Fuel Loan Program

-The course is free of charge!
-Attendees who complete the course are eligible for a reimbursable travel grant covering receipted travel and accommodation costs.
+Funding for RAFA comes from the Denali Commission.
+RAFA is free of charge to attendees.
+Qualifying attendees who complete the course are eligible for a reimbursable travel grant that covers receipted travel and accommodation costs.

 Upcoming RAFA Courses

-• Please check in again soon for upcoming available courses
+• Please return soon for upcoming available courses

 RAFA Documents

-• Please check in again soon for upcoming RAFA Documents
+• Please return soon for upcoming RAFA documents

 RAFA Templates/Sample Forms

-• Please check in again soon for upcoming RAFA Templates/Sample Forms
+• Please return soon for upcoming RAFA templates and sample forms

 Related programs